valentinafeve/sofos/README.md

 ## Running Web Server

->  Once Node and npm installed
+>  Once Node and npm are installed

 ```bash